alonzi/git-intro/README.md

 ## Getting Help

 * Please, feel free to email me: ricky@virginia.edu
+* The book <em>Computing Skills for Biologists: A Toolbox</em> contains a very useful introduction to Git, with practice data and code.
+Members of the UVA community can access the book [http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961]online.
+  * The examples, data, code and solutions are hosted on a github repo: [https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB
 * Lots of [git](https://git-scm.com/)/[GitHub](https://guides.github.com/)/[GitLab](https://gitlab.com/help?nav_source=navbar) resources from the source, as well as free training through a number of github sites
 * StackOverflow is another good resource (e.g., for questions concerning git (or GitHub/GitLab): https://stackoverflow.com/questions/tagged/git)